jaimebuelta/gorgon/README.md

     - Interactive reporting (progress bar and stats).
     - Allow partial reporting (in case a test is too long)
     - Intially, just text report.
 Maybe later add graphs (Tsung graphs are nice)
+  - Advanced feature.
+Use fabric (or other module) to work in multiple boxes environment
   - The main development language is Python3 (hey, we are in 2014 after all), but, if easy enough, should be Python2 compatible